ibm-mas/gitops-demo/README.md

 ## Start the MAS CLI image and mount the demo files

 If you haven't already, clone this repository to your local machine.
-This is so we can mount some included configuration files into the MAS CLI container for use later.
+This is so we can mount some additional configuration files and scripts from this repository into the MAS CLI container for use later on.
 ```bash
 GITOPS_DEMO_PATH=~/gitops-demo
 git clone git@github.com:ibm-mas/gitops-demo --branch 002 ${GITOPS_DEMO_PATH}